 Yes, edible glitter can add a dose of sparkle and glitz to a taste safe slime for young children.
 Try combining with other items on this list of slime add ins to make glittery princess slime!

-When coconut oil is added to slime it makes it more silky and stretchy.
+When coconut oil is added to slime, it transforms the consistency, making it smoother and more stretchable.

-Crush up Oreo’s, Chips Ahoy, and more to add texture and crunch to slime.
+Crush up some Oreos, Chips Ahoy, and other cookies to give the slime some texture and crunch.

 Candy hearts work well with a theme slime centered around love and Valentine’s Day.